SaraKhild/QueryDslAndProjections/README.md

  ```
  ## Let's Start :mechanical_arm:
-### • Queries Results of Employee
+### • Query Results of Employee

-##### :pencil2: `This query comparing employee name that is sending with employees name that is stored and then fetches employee information`
+##### :pencil2: `This query comparing employee name that is sending with employees name that is stored and then get employee information`

 ###### Code :computer: